Sustainability & The Environment at Booths

 Responsible business practices are integral to Booths and we’re constantly striving to be a more sustainable and environmentally friendly retailer.
 You can find out more information about what we’re doing right now, how you can help us, and our plans for the future below.

-We are phasing out our plastic loose produce bags and replacing them with compostable loose produce bags at all stores.
-Once stock of the plastic ones is gone it’s gone.
+We have removed our plastic loose produce bags and replacing them with compostable loose produce bags at all stores.
 The switch will see us reduce the amount of plastic bags used in produce by 6.7million bags per year.